-The reason that now is a good time to invest in closed-end funds is the fact that on average their prices are unusually low relative to their NAVs.
-The downdraft in the 4th quarter drove NAV discounts to unusually high levels: closed-end fund prices are well below the net asset values of their underlying portfolios.
-The graph below shows the 10-year history of the average discount levels for the major U.S. closed-end fund groups.
-Discounts widened during the Great Recession and also when there have been stock market corrections or widespread fears of an economic slowdown since then, including in late 2018.
+The reason that now is a good time to invest in closed-end funds is the fact that their prices have rarely been so low relative to their NAVs.
+The graph below shows the history of the average discount levels for the major U.S. closed-end fund groups since the depths of the 2008 Great Recession through last Friday, March 20, 2020.

 Using high-yield CEFs as an illustration, the graph below shows the history of the average NAV discount for all of the high-yield closed-end funds in the U.S. (Currently there are 59.)
-On December 31, 2018, the average NAV discount of this group was 13.2%.
-Over the trailing 5 years, the average discount had been 7.9%.
-The current level is two standard deviations above average.
-Statistically speaking, this occurs only about 5% of the time.
-The only time when the average discount has been more than two standard deviations above average and then widened much further was during the Great Recession.
+As of last Friday, the average NAV discount of this group was 23.4%!
+Over the trailing 5 years, the average discount had been 8.2%.
+The current level is more than three standard deviations above average.
+Statistically speaking, this occurs only about less than .15% of the time (assuming a normal distribution).

-How can I be so confident that investing in high yield CEFs with unusually large NAV discounts will be a winning strategy?
+How can I be so confident that investing in CEFs with unusually large NAV discounts will be a winning strategy?
 Because I have thoroughly tested it.
-The graph below illustrates just one of the tests.
+The graph below illustrates just one of the tests, as applied to the high-yield CEF universe.
 The blue line is the cumulative residual return (net of our proprietary four-factor risk model) of an equal-weighted portfolio (20% each) of the five high-yield CEFs with the largest NAV discounts.
-The portfolio is rebalanced monthly.
-Since 2002, the average residual return (net of risk effects such as equity market and interest rate betas) has been 7.6% per year.
+The portfolio is reselected monthly.
+Since 2002, the average residual return (net of risk effects such as equity market and interest rate betas) has been 8.0% per year.
 The orange line is the same thing but investing in the five with the smallest (or most negative) NAV discount.
-That return has been -7.2%.
+That annual return has been -13.6%.
 The green line is a long-short implementation of the strategy.
-Its return has been 14.4% per year.
+Its return has been 20.6% per year.
 The results have been both strong and consistent.

 Most other closed-end fund groups show similar results from a strategy of investing in those with the largest discounts to NAV.
 Results can be improved further by comparing the current NAV discount to the historical average discount for that CEF, buying only those with an unusually large discount relative to that CEF’s own history.

-At year-end 2018, the NAV discounts were larger than average in all CEF groups.
-For example, the average discount for single-state municipal bond CEFs was 14.5%.
-International equity CEFs (mostly single country funds) were trading at an average 13.4% discount.
-Even “plain vanilla” U.S. equity CEFs were 8.7% below their NAVs, on average, and U.S. bond CEFs had an average discount of 8.0%.
+As of Friday, the NAV discounts were much larger than average in all CEF groups.
+For example, the average discount for international equity CEFs was 19.4%, and for international fixed income CEFs it was 12.2%.
+U.S. equity CEFs had an average NAV discount of 14.7%, and for U.S. fixed income funds it was 11.3%.
 The opportunity for creating a diversified portfolio of closed-end funds selling at substantial discounts is unusual and attractive.

 2Jeffrey Pontiff, “Closed-end fund premia and returns: Implications for financial market equilibrium,” Journal of Financial Economics, 37 (1995) 341-370.
 From the abstract: “Funds with 20% discounts have expected twelve-month returns that are 6% greater than nondiscounted funds.”
 Patro, Picotti, and Wu, “Exploiting Closed-End Fund Discounts: The Market May Be Much More Inefficient Than You Thought,” 2014 working paper.
 From the abstract: “We find significant evidence of mean reversion in closed-end fund premiums…Our strategy of buying the quintile of funds with highest expected returns and selling the quintile of funds with lowest expected returns yields an annualized arbitrage return of 18.2% and a Sharpe ratio of 1.918.”